usail-hkust/Agent-Omit/README.md

 ### RL Training (WebShop Example)

-To train the agent using Agent-Omit on WebShop:
+To train the agent using Valiana GRPO on WebShop:

 ```
 cd AgentOmit/example/AgentOmit-RL